RaviRanjan02/Dogs/README.md

 ## Introduction to my project:

-A website where you can search and get images of all dogs breeds
+A website where you can search and get images of all dogs breeds.

 # Tech Stacks Used:
-I used React JS , CSS , HTML , JavaScript, Media Queries.
+I used React JS , CSS , HTML , JavaScript.
+It is full responsive for all screens.

 # Snaps of my Website: